Our Comprehensive Corporate Sustainability Plan

 In order to manage the process of understanding our environmental footprint we have incorporated elements from the ISO 14001 environmental management standards system to assist us in our assessment of our carbon footprint (the amount of green house gases our operations and activities are directly responsible for).

-This process is summarized as: PDCA (Plan, Do, Check, Act)
+This process is summarized as: PDCA (Plan, Do, Verify, Act)

 Plan: Establish the objectives and processes necessary to deliver results in accordance with the organization's environmental policy.